ultraq/gradle-support/README.md

    As this method takes credential information, DO NOT enter your actual credentials into your build script.
 Instead, reference Gradle properties or environment variables.

+ - `publishTo(@DelegatesTo(MavenArtifactRepository) Closure configure)`
+   Publish to any Maven repository of your configuration.